Tribal Students Union

 Tribal Students Union or TSU is a Student organisation of Tripura, it is affiliated to Students' Federation of India.
 The TSU is the student wing of the Communist Party of India (Marxist) in Tripura.

+History

+Tribal Students' Union was founded by Aghore Debbarma on 19 and 20 August 1978 in a 2 days conference at Khowai Town Hall with 400 tribal delegates of the state.
+The founder President and General Secretary was Aghore Debbarma and Rabindra Kishore Debbarma (prominent Kokborok writer).

 Flag

 On a white background, there will be a five-pointed green star in the middle of flag, to the left of the star will be written transversely TSU in green.
 The width and height ratio of the flag is 3:2.

 Foundation day

 The Foundation day is celebrated on 19 August every year with due dignity and pays tribute to the martyrs.